mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - All entity classes must define a primary key, must have a non-arg constructor or not allowed to be final.
 - This set of entity classes represents data contained in a single datasource.
 - Multiple persistence units can be defined within the same application.
 - Configuration of persistence units can be done using XML, e.g., `persistence.xml` file under the `META-INF` directory.
+JPA no need to specify it.

 **EntityManager**
 represents a PersistenceContext.
 The entity manager provides an API for managing a persistence context and interacting with the entities in the persistence context.